imkailey/JRNL/live.md

 - look into the groups affected by the famine specifically
 - look into boy george
 - focus more on the historical events leading up to the concert
+- going in the right direction
+- could get people that left ethiopia at the time's opinion on the money coming from live aid and oxfam
+- look for professors at UT that teach recent African history?